MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

        <ea:plugin org="com.is2t.easyant.plugins" name="ivy-update" revision="1.+" />
    </info>

-When the plugin is enabled, for each module dependency, MMM will check the version declared in the module file and update it to the highest version available which satisfies the matching rule of the dependency.
+When the plugin is enabled, for each :ref:`mmm_module_dependency`, MMM will check the version declared in the module file and update it to the highest version available which satisfies the matching rule of the dependency.